xbcsmith/epr-workshop/03-integration/03-schema-registry-json.md

 ---

+**Duration:** ~45 minutes **Prerequisites:** Labs 01–05 complete; Redpanda running with Schema Registry enabled; Python 3.10+ with `kafka-python`, `jsonschema`, and `requests` installed.

+---

 ## Key Takeaways

 - The Schema Registry makes schemas a **versioned, centrally enforced contract** — not something buried in consumer code.
-- **Compatibility mode is a deployment strategy**, not just a technical setting. `BACKWARD` means consumers deploy first; `FORWARD` means producers deploy first; `FULL` means either order works.
+- **Compatibility mode is a deployment strategy**, not just a technical setting.
+  `BACKWARD` means consumers deploy first; `FORWARD` means producers deploy first; `FULL` means either order works.
 - **Test compatibility before registering**, not after.
 The `check_compatibility` endpoint is your schema CI gate.
 - **Adding optional fields is always safe.** Adding required fields is always a breaking change unless you can guarantee all messages in retention already have that field.
 - **Validate at the producer, validate at the consumer.** Defense in depth.
   Producer validation prevents bad data entering the pipeline; consumer validation protects against producers that skip local validation.
-- The DLQ from Lab 05 and the schema registry form a complete error-handling system: the registry prevents most bad messages at source, and the DLQ catches the ones that slip through.
+- The DLQ from Lab 05 and the schema registry form a complete error-handling
+  system: the registry prevents most bad messages at source, and the DLQ catches the ones that slip through.